-Parlour games were played indoors, and during the Victorian era, were extremely popular among the upper and middle classes. (they were usually played in a parlour hence the name).
-One of the easiest parlour games is the game of Consequences, so here’s How to Play Consequences:
+Parlour games were always played indoors, and during the Victorian era were extremely popular among the upper and middle classes.
+They were usually played in a parlour hence the name.
+One of the easiest parlour games is the game of Consequences, so here’s how to play this fun game.

 You will need